Quantum Coulomb glass on the Bethe lattice: Electron glass phase: full replica symmetry breaking

-The exact solution of these self-consistency equations is a demanding task.
+The exact solution of the self-consistency equations in the presence of full replica symmetry breaking is a demanding task.
 One first needs to solve the non-local quantum impurity problem, Eq.~\eqref{eq:Seff} for a relatively large set of $\etilde$ values, extract the expectation values $\langle\delta n\rangle_{\etilde} $ as well as the dressed local Green's functions and susceptibilities.
-Then one needs to solve the above-mentioned flow equations in replica space to update the distribution $\widetilde P(\etilde)$, compute the average susceptibilities and Green's functions using \eqref{eq:average}, and then close the cycle by Eq.~\eqref{eq:average}.
+Then one needs to solve the above-mentioned flow equations in replica space to update the distribution $\widetilde P(\etilde)$, compute the average susceptibilities and Green's functions using \eqref{eq:average}, and then close the cycle by Eq.~\eqref{eq:Seff}.
 Although this is, in principle, possible at a given point in parameter space using, e.g., continuous time quantum Monte-Carlo methods~\cite{WorkInProgress}, it appears to be unavoidable to use an approximate scheme such as IPT if one aims at determining the complete phase diagram.
 Below, we summarize the results of IPT computations.
 Further CTQMC results shall be published elsewhere~\cite{WorkInProgress}.